2019 World Juniors: Hrabik Getting Great Opportunity With Czechs

 The other part had to do with testing out the North American game, believing it might better suit his skill-set — and so far, so good with 24 points (8 goals, 16 assists) through 29 games with Tri-City.

 “It’s helped me a lot,” Hrabik said.
 “I like the style here, in Canada and USA.
-It’s more physical than in Europe, so I can use my body, my size, and be physical.
+It’s more physical than in Europe, so I can use my body, my size.

 “The hockey is different here, but I think I’m getting a little bit used to the style, so it’s going good.
 I’m just trying to play my game.”